Davis Farm Park

 The public is welcome to visit Davis Farm Park.
 (See the City of Otsego's website for more info.)

-Our work here takes place on Dakota homelands.
+Our work here takes place on Indigenous homelands.
+Learn more.

 What's special about Davis Farm Park?

-Although Davis Farm Park is only 17 acres in size, the diversity of habitats make this small space valuable to wildlife, water quality and humans seeking nature.
-The northern edge of the park is a wide floodplain forest that stores flood flows from the Mississippi and creates a dynamic habitat for wildlife seeking water.
-The flat terrace forest along the river's floodplain also offers people a safe way to be near the river and observe great blue herons, kingfishers and beaver using the river for food and shelter.
+Although Davis Farm Park is only 17 acres in size, the diversity of habitats make this small space valuable to wildlife, water quality and humans seeking to enjoy nature.
+The northern edge of the park is a wide floodplain forest that stores floodwaters from the Mississippi and creates a dynamic habitat for wildlife, especially waterfowl, seeking water.
+The flat terrace forest above the river's floodplain also offers people a safe way to be near the river and observe great blue herons, kingfishers and beaver using the river for food and shelter.
 FMR ecologists have even witnessed white-tailed deer swimming across the river at the park.

-Because the Mississippi's flow creates fluctuating water levels in the floodplain forest, this area of the park hosts some unique plants like monkey flower and green bulrush which tolerate saturated soil in the spring and drier conditions in the late summer and fall.
-These very adapted plants also stabilize soil during high water and filter nutrients carried in floodwater.
+Because the Mississippi's flow creates fluctuating water levels in the floodplain forest, this area of the park hosts some unique plants like monkey flower and green bulrush, which tolerate saturated soil in the spring and drier conditions in the late summer and fall.
+These adaptable plants also stabilize soil during high water and filter nutrients carried in floodwater.

 Our work at Davis Farm Park